Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel6.md

 #### Returns

-A Boolean value that specifies whether Script Assist mode was enabled or disabled successfully.
+boolean; A Boolean value that specifies whether Script Assist mode was enabled or disabled successfully.

 #### Description